tinko26/ao/docs/environment/float.md

 # Floating-Point Numbers

-The `ao_float.h` module defines the `ao_float_t` type, which represents the fastest floating-point type available on the target platform.
-Additionally, it contains a couple of mathematical functions for that type.
+The `ao_float.h` module defines the fastest floating-point type available on the target platform.
+Additionally, it provides a couple of mathematical functions for that type.
+This module is considered abstract and should be overridden by a port package.

+## Type

+The `ao_float_t` type represents the fastest floating-point type available on the target platform.
+It is an alias for one the language-defined floating-point types.

 ## Constants